cran-task-views/Omics/Omics.md

-    `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from single-cell data, the latter including an approach to compare these networks between different conditions. \ `r pkg("scTenifoldKnk")` uses co-expression networks to identify differentially regulated genes by a virtual knockout approach and `r pkg("SIMMS")` enables integration of molecular profiles with functional
+    `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from single-cell data, the latter including an approach to compare these networks between different conditions. \ `r pkg("miic")` can be used to infer causal and non causal networks using information theory. \
+    `r pkg("scTenifoldKnk")` uses co-expression networks to identify differentially regulated genes by a virtual knockout approach and `r pkg("SIMMS")` enables integration of molecular profiles with functional